valerysntx/middleware/README.md

 #### Server-side Data Fetching

 The [redux-connect](https://www.npmjs.com/package/redux-connect) package exposes an API to return promises that need to be fulfilled before a route is rendered.
-It exposes a `<ReduxAsyncConnect />` container, which wraps our render tree on both [server](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/server.js) and [client](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/client.js).
+It exposes a `<ReduxAsyncConnect />` container, which wraps our render tree on both [server](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/server.js) and [client] (client.js).
 More documentation is available on the [redux-connect](https://www.npmjs.com/package/redux-connect) page.

 #### Client Side